Meet the Team

 Dr Ngaree Blow

-Ngaree is a Yorta-Yorta and Quandamooka (Noonuccal Nation) woman currently completing her advanced training as a Public Health Physician.
-She works as the Director of First Nations Health for medical education at the University of Melbourne as well as dedicating part of her time to the COVID-19 response.
-After working on outbreaks for the most part of 2020, she has moved into COVID-19 Vaccination program as the Specialist Immunisation Services lead in the for the Department of Health in Victoria.
+Dr Ngaree Blow is a Quandamooka (Noonuccal Nation), Goreng-Goreng and Yorta-Yorta woman currently completing her advanced training as a Public Health Physician.
+She works as the Director of the Wurru Wurru Health Unit (First Nations Health) for medical education at the University of Melbourne as well as dedicating part of her time to consulting on public health projects.

-Dr Blow was most recently recognised for her work in 2020 when awarded the Australasian Faculty of Public health Medicine (AFPHM) Victorian Gerry Murphy Prize and was named one of 2019’s Australian Financial Review’s ‘100 Women of Influence’.
-Dr Blow is also a board member of the Australian Indigenous Doctors Association (AIDA) and has been involved in many First Nations health, research and education roles.
+Dr Blow was most recently recognised for her work in 2022 when awarded the MDHS Award for Excellence in Indigenous Health Engagement, as well as the Australasian Faculty of Public health Medicine (AFPHM) Victorian Gerry Murphy Prize in 2020 and was named one of 2019’s Australian Financial Review’s ‘100 Women of Influence’.
+Dr Blow was also a current member and previous board member of the Australian Indigenous Doctors Association (AIDA) and has been involved in many First Nations health, research and education roles and committees.

 Madelyne Hudson-Buhagiar

 Madelyne is a Wiradjuri person living and working on Wurundjeri Country.
-Madelyne is a current Clinical Psychology registrar working at the Victorian Aboriginal health Service as well as a lecturer in the Wurru Wurru Health Unit at the University of Melbourne in the Department of Medical Education.
+Madelyne is a Clinical Psychologist working at the Victorian Aboriginal Health Service (VAHS) and draws upon this in her role as a lecturer in the Wurru Wurru Health Unit at the University of Melbourne in the Department of Medical Education and the Melbourne School of Psychological Sciences.
 Madelyne is committed to providing First Nations health teaching to medical students as part of developing a culturally safe workforce.
 In her clinical role, Madelyne provides psychological support to adult members of the Victorian Aboriginal community.
-She is passionate about providing culturally-grounded therapy, Indigenising mental health support and reducing barriers to accessing high quality mental health support.
+She is passionate about providing culturally grounded therapy, Indigenising mental health support and reducing barriers to accessing high quality mental health support.

 Wurru Wurru Health Tutors